cypress-io/cypress-documentation/source/faq/questions/general-questions-faq.md

 - Are easy to run both locally and on a {% url "continuous integration" continuous-integration %} server.

 Certainly, unit and end-to-end tests are NOT in opposition to each other and are complementary tools in your toolbox.

+## {% fa fa-angle-right %} How do I convince my company to use Cypress?

+First, be honest with yourself - is Cypress the right tool for your company and for a particular project?
+Implement a prototype to see how it feels to test a couple of common user stories, and if there are any technical blockers.
+Show the prototype to others before proceeding any further.
+We strongly believe that any new tools, like Cypress, spread faster by the "bottoms up" approach where people see how they solve their particular needs.
+If you show benefits of using Cypress to other engineers, if it truly is better than any other solution - then Cypress will be adopted and used widely.